The Beginner’s Guide to Yoga at Collective Studios

 What type of yoga is best for beginners?

-At Collective Studios, we recommend starting with Flow Foundations.
-This is a beginner-friendly class that will help you feel comfortable with basic poses, alignment, and terminology before moving into more dynamic classes.
+At Collective Studios, we recommend starting with Slow Flow.
+This is an all-levels class that will help you feel comfortable with basic poses, alignment, and terminology before moving into more dynamic classes.

 Do I need to be flexible to start yoga?